dhipikka/coffee-machine-py/README.md

 Implementing a coffee machine using python

-Python is a dynamically and strongly typed language
+Python is a dynamically and strongly typed language.
+The behavior, when one of the operands is implicitly converted to the type of another operand, is called type coercion.